THE PRESSES OF

 Our Kelsey Star

-This press is currently awaiting a new set of rollers, a custom-made treadle, a set of feed table arms and a feed table.
+This particular Star is currently awaiting a new set of rollers, a custom-made treadle, a set of feed table arms and a feed table.
 It has a very interesting impression mechanism - which seems to have been overstressed at some time in the past; there is a large brazed repair visible on the main rocker shaft.

 An old Kelsey Advertisement for the Star is shown below.